 Chloe’s work within the firm’s Chemistry group covers a diverse range of materials-based subject matter, encompassing industrial and consumer chemistry, corrosion protection, sustainable technology and medical devices including molecular diagnostics instruments, disposable fluidic cartridges, implantable materials, and bone fixation devices.
-She handles mainly European prosecution and opposition cases that require a co-ordinated strategic approach and often involve associated disputes.
+She handles prosecution and opposition cases that require a co-ordinated strategic approach and often involve associated disputes.
 Aside from her prosecution and opposition work, she also has valuable experience drafting patent applications, advising on freedom-to-operate issues and has assisted with UK litigation proceedings.

 Chloe enjoys swimming and competes at National level.
-She keeps up her musical skills playing flute with a local orchestra, and she is a cooking (and eating) enthusiast.
+She keeps up her musical skills playing flute with a local orchestra.

 - MSci and MA Natural Sciences (University of Cambridge)